zabbix/zabbix/src/go/plugins/memcached/README.md

 *Default value:* tcp://localhost:11211
 *Limits:*
 - Must match the URI format.
-- The only supported schemas: "tcp" and "unix".
+- The only supported schemas are "tcp" and "unix".

 *Examples:*
 - tcp://127.0.0.1:11211